Azure/bicep-registry-modules/avm/res/virtual-machine-images/image-template/README.md

 | Parameter | Type | Description |
 | :-- | :-- | :-- |
 | [`baseTime`](#parameter-basetime) | string | Do not provide a value!
 This date value is used to generate a unique image template name. |

-### Parameter: `customizationSteps`

-Customization steps to be run when building the VM image.

-- Required: No
-- Type: array

 ### Parameter: `distributions`